ETFE Membrane Structures

-EFTE film can be applied in a single layer form and is reinforced with cables, lightweight steel or aluminium to maintain shape and stability, making it a perfect lightweight fabric roofing option.
+EFTE foil can be applied in a single layer form and is reinforced with cables, lightweight steel or aluminium to maintain shape and stability, making it a perfect lightweight fabric roofing option.

 Double or Triple Layered Application

 The ETFE pillows, or cushions, are created with a pneumatic system to maintain air between 2 or 3 layers of film restrained in aluminium extrusions and supported by a lightweight structure creating inflated cushions.

 If needed, small cables can be used for reinforcement.
 Under typical loading conditions, ETFE cushions can range from 1 to 5 metres wide and reach up to 60m in length.

 A pneumatic ETFE cushion system is generally supplied by one or more inflation units.
 Each unit consists of two redundant blowers forming a backup system for guaranteed structural stability.